radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

   state     #  commit                  author  updated pending   1  YYY-MM-DD_username.txt  hxrts   2019-03-04T21:23:34Z

 As long as our garden is the correct dimensions, it shouldn't take long for our proposed diff to be accepted and then we'll be able to see our garden on the map at https://radicle.xyz/garden.
+Also if you check out master, ``$ git checkout master``, and pull in the latest changes, ``$ git pull origin master``, you should see your garden file there as well.

 |